 Establishing the statistical context of the graphical analysis is the most significant step in any data graph exercise.
-The statistical context guides towards the choice of an appropriate data graph estimator from a taxonomy of tools.
+The statistical context guides the choice of an appropriate data graph estimator from a taxonomy of tools.

 A taxonomy of context